AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 # The Guidelines

-As most of our community activities are organised and communicated across multiple Telegram groups, the guidelines below will be organised into "community-wide" and "scenario-specific" chapters. *We do not, and have no right to limit, regulate, or manage individual member's behaviour outside of the community scope: all AOSC Telegram Groups, the [GitHub Organisation](https://github.com/AOSC-Dev/), and the [Community Portal](https://aosc.io/).*
+As most of our community activities are organised and communicated across multiple Telegram groups, the guidelines below will be organised into "community-wide" and "scenario-specific" chapters. *We do not, and have no right to limit, regulate, or manage individual member's behaviour outside of the community scope: all AOSC Telegram Groups, the [GitHub Organisation](https://github.com/AOSC-Dev/), the [AOSC Wiki](https://wiki.aosc.io/), and the [Community Portal](https://aosc.io/).*

 The guidelines are further grouped into "Hard Rules" and "Soft Rules":